 (PhD MIT 2002; Associate Professor) Biotechnology, capitalism, comparative ethnography, genomics, globalization, nation-state, political economy, post-colonialism, science and technology studies, subjectivity; India.

-(PhD U Michigan 2008; Assistant Professor) Archaeology, complex societies, imperialism, cross cultural interactions; China, mainland Southeast Asia.
+(PhD U Michigan 2008; Associate Professor) Archaeology, complex societies, imperialism, cross cultural interactions; China, mainland Southeast Asia.